liset-expert/products1/README.md

 3. Review the predicted categories.
 4. Click the "Clear Fields" button to reset and enter new information for another prediction.

 This user-friendly interface allows you to quickly input product information, obtain predictions, and explore multiple potential categories that your product could fall into.
-It also enables you to reset the interface for new predictions without the need to reload the page or restart the application.
+It also enables you to reset the interface for new predictions without reloading the page or restarting the application.

 ## Model

 **Multiple Training Models in the Project**

-In the course of this project, various training models were developed to achieve the goal of multi-label classification.
+In the course of this project, various training models were developed to achieve multi-label classification.
 These models were designed to predict product categories based on their attributes.
 Here's an overview of the different models and their methodologies:

 1. **Logistic Regression with TF-IDF Vectorization**:
    - This model employs Logistic Regression, a powerful classification algorithm, in combination with TF-IDF vectorization to predict multiple categories for a given product.